History of hurling: 21st century

-As hurling entered the new millennium, it remains Ireland's second most popular sport.
+As hurling entered the new millennium, it remains one of Ireland's most popular sports.
 An extended qualifier system and round robin format has resulted in a longer All-Ireland Senior Hurling Championship.
-Kilkenny have so far been the most successful team of the century, winning 11 All Irelands.
-A newly resurgent Limerick team has the second most with five All Irelands.
-The inauguration of the Christy Ring Cup and Nicky Rackard Cup gave new championships and an opportunity to play in Croke Park to the weaker county teams.
+Kilkenny have so far been the most successful team of the century, winning 11 All-Irelands.
+A newly resurgent Limerick has the second most, with six.
+The inauguration of the Christy Ring Cup and Nicky Rackard Cup gave new championships and an opportunity to play in Croke Park to the traditionally weaker county teams.